patalas/patalas.github.io/index.md

 ## Your Angular and Java Expert

 To build an easy-to-use and intuitive user interface you need an frontend developer with experience and a deep unterstanding of the used frameworks.
-With over 3 years of experience in frontend development in Angular I will be a valueable help for your project.
+With over 3 years of experience in frontend development in Angular I will be a valueable help for your project. -several successfull projects- -for short and long term-

+## Full stack with Spring and Java EE
+-later!-

+## SAP Connectvity
+-later!-

 Use my knowledge of over 10 years of work as a developer in projects with different companies like
 - RWE AG
 - Raiffeisen Bankengruppe
 - Ruhr Institute of Technology
 - Federal Ministry for Economic Affairs and Energy (Germany)

+## Soft skills
+- I give you full freedom -

 ### CV